microsoft/msphpsql/Linux-mac-install.md

 ln -s /usr/bin/php-config8 /usr/bin/php-config
 ```

-> [!NOTE]
-> The default version of PHP is 7.4 or 8.0.
-PHP 8.1 or above may be available from testing or edge repositories for Alpine.
-You can instead compile PHP from source.

 ### Step 2.
 Install prerequisites
 Install the ODBC driver for Alpine by following the instructions on the [Install the Microsoft ODBC driver for SQL Server (Linux)](https://docs.microsoft.com/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15).